 134 Director finds that the animal is not a threat to public health or safety.
 135 (d) Confinement and microchipping.
 The Executive Director or the Board 136 may impose any restriction or condition, including confinement or 137 microchipping the animal, on the owner of a dangerous or potentially 138 dangerous animal that is reasonably expected to protect the public 139 health or safety.
 A person must not release the animal from 140 confinement unless the animal is: 141 (1) securely muzzled in a manner approved by the Office 142 [Division]; 143 144 (g) Licensing records.
 The Executive Director must indicate in the 145 licensing records whether a licensed animal is dangerous, potentially 146 dangerous, or a guard dog.
 147 148 5-203.
 Pub lic nuisance and other violations.
-149 (a) Violation.
-An owner must not: 150 151 (2) Allow an animal to damage or defecate on property outside the 152 owner's property.
-An animal may defecate on public property or 153 the common area of property in which the owner shares an 154 interest if the owner immediately removes and disposes of the 155 feces by a sanitary method approved by the Office [Division].
-156 This paragraph does not affect any right of a common ownership 157 community to regulate or ban animals from the community's 158 property.
-159 160 (10) Allow an animal to act in any other way that the Executive $\frac{1}{7}$
+148 149 5-203.
+Pub (a) Olic nuisance and other violations.
+Violation.
+An owner must not: 149 Violation.
+An owner must not: 149 150 Violation.
+An owner must not: 149 150 151 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the 149 150 151 152 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the owner's property.
+An animal may defecate on public property or 149 150 151 152 153 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the owner's property.
+An animal may defecate on public property or the common area of property in which the owner shares an 149 150 151 152 153 154 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the owner's property.
+An animal may defecate on public property or the common area of property in which the owner shares an interest if the owner immediately removes and disposes of the 149 150 151 152 153 154 155 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the owner's property.
+An animal may defecate on public property or the common area of property in which the owner shares an interest if the owner immediately removes and disposes of the feces by a sanitary method approved by the Office [Division].
+149 150 151 152 153 154 155 156 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the owner's property.
+An animal may defecate on public property or the common area of property in which the owner shares an interest if the owner immediately removes and disposes of the feces by a sanitary method approved by the Office [Division].
+This paragraph does not affect any right of a common ownership 149 150 151 152 153 154 155 156 157 Violation.
+An owner must not: (2) Allow an animal to damage or defecate on property outside the owner's property.
+An animal may defecate on public property or the common area of property in which the owner shares an interest if the owner immediately removes and disposes of the feces by a sanitary method approved by the Office [Division].
+This paragraph does not affect any right of a common ownership community to regulate or ban animals from the community's